-The Foundation sets the rules on forming fluctuation reserves.
+The Foundation Board sets the rules on forming fluctuation reserves.
 These comply with the principle of consistency and the provisions of the GAAP FER 26 accounting recommendations (Art.
 10 of the Investment Regulations).

 Within the scope of the mandates in place between the Foundation and the investment managers, the Administrative Commission shall determine the investment managers that work for its pension fund.

-The Administrative Commission shall determine the investment strategy after consulting the Foundation.
-The investment strategy must aligned to one of the model strategies in Annex 2.
-In consultation with the Foundation, the Administrative Commission can deviate from the model strategies in Annex 2 if the pension fund's risk capacity so permits.
-The Foundation shall establish the pension fund's required or target yields by means of a risk check-up.
+Following a consultation with the Investment Committee and at the request of the Administrative Commission, the Foundation Board decides on the investment strategy.
+The investment strategy must be aligned to one of the model strategies in Annex 2.
+With the Foundation Board's approval, the Administrative Commission can deviate from the model strategies in Annex 2 if the pension fund's risk capacity so permits.
+The Foundation's Investment Committee shall establish the pension fund's required or target yields by means of a risk check-up.

-If it is not possible to achieve the financing targets, such as the minimum fluctuation reserve required, within a suitable period of time (5 to 7 years) due to the suitability test, the Foundation can reject the investment strategy selected by the Administrative Commission.
+If it is not possible to achieve the financing targets, such as the minimum fluctuation reserve required, within a suitable period of time (5 to 7 years) due to the suitability test, the Foundation Board can reject the investment strategy selected by the Administrative Commission.
 The pension fund shall bear the cost of the suitability test.
 The investment decisions shall be recorded in writing.

-The agreed allocation of assets may be amended by a written notification from the Administrative Commission with the Foundation's consent and in consultation with the investment managers.
+The agreed allocation of assets may be amended by a written notification from the Administrative Commission with the Foundation Board's consent, at the request of the Investment Committee and in consultation with the investment managers.

-The Foundation and investment managers are authorised to postpone implementation of the Administrative Commission's investment decisions by up to six months.
+The Investment Committee and investment managers are authorised to postpone implementation of the Administrative Commission's investment decisions by up to six months.